History of the New Orleans Saints: 1980–1985

 In 1980, the Saints had high hopes after their two relatively successful seasons.
 Instead, the bottom fell out, where, despite a strong offense, their defense was almost nonexistent.
-The team started 0-12, and Dick Nolan was fired; he was replaced by Dick Stanfel, who lost two games (including one in San Francisco where the Saints blew a 28-point lead).
-They managed to win against the New York Jets, who finished with the league's second worst record at 4-12, by a point.
+The team started 0–12, and Dick Nolan was fired; he was replaced by Dick Stanfel, who lost two games (including one in San Francisco where the Saints blew a 28-point lead).
+They managed to win against the New York Jets, who finished with the league's second worst record at 4–12, by a point.
 This game was also noteworthy for an episode where Archie Manning was signing autographs after the game.
 A boy ran up to him and stole his (unfastened) necktie, after which he was fined for violating the NFL's dress code.
-The Saints then lost their last game of the season to the New England Patriots to finish 1-15, the worst mark in team history and (at the time) the worst for a 16-game schedule, since eclipsed by the 2008 Detroit Lions and 2017 Cleveland Browns (0-16).
-A local journalist and radio/TV personality, Buddy Diliberto, wore a paper grocery bag over his head to promote the brown bag special of Sonic, the Saint's sponsor at the time.
+The Saints then lost their last game of the season to the New England Patriots to finish 1–15, the worst mark in team history and (at the time) the worst for a 16-game schedule, since eclipsed by the 2008 Detroit Lions and 2017 Cleveland Browns (0–16).
+A local journalist and radio/TV personality, Buddy Diliberto, wore a paper grocery bag over his head to promote the brown bag special of Sonic, the Saints' sponsor at the time.
 Many fans took to wearing bags over their heads when attending games.
 The moniker "Aints" was also born due to the ineptitude of the 1980 Saints.

 In 1981, ex-Houston Oilers head coach Bum Phillips was hired as head coach and general manager.
-The dismal 1980 season meant that the Saints would get the first pick in the 1981 NFL Draft.
+The dismal 1980 season meant that the Saints would get the first pick in the 1981 NFL draft.
 They selected Heisman-winning running back George Rogers out of South Carolina, a move which in hindsight proved to be a huge blunder; the New York Giants, drafting second, selected future Hall of Fame linebacker Lawrence Taylor from North Carolina.
 Rogers was the team's workhorse, playing in all but one game and averaging more than 25 carries a game.
 He ran for a total of 1,674 yards, making him the NFL rushing champion.
 However, his fine performances were not enough to make the Saints a winning club.
-They finished the season 4-12, but two of those wins came over the Rams, New Orleans' first regular-season sweep of the Rams since the two teams were placed in the NFC West by the AFL–NFL merger in 1970.
+They finished the season 4–12, but two of those wins came over the Rams, New Orleans' first regular-season sweep of the Rams since the two teams were placed in the NFC West by the AFL–NFL merger in 1970.
 The Saints also defeated the eventual AFC champion Cincinnati Bengals.